We Help With IRS Penalties & Interest

+Each of these failures can trigger a penalty.
 The IRS generally has the ability to not impose these penalties and to abate them once assessed.
-In most cases, one has to be able to show “reasonable cause” to have the penalties not imposed or abated after they are imposed.
+In most penalty abatement cases, one has to be able to show “reasonable cause” to have the penalties not imposed or abated after they are imposed.

 There are several other penalties that the IRS can impose.
 Each penalty has its own nuances and defenses.

 The burden of production also warrants consideration.
 The IRS has the burden of production for penalties if the taxpayer is an individual (not a corporation).